 Providers of children and young people’s NHS services in Cornwall and the Isles of Scilly

-Providers of Children’s and Young People’s NHS services in Cornwall: NHS Kernow commissions five main providers of children and young people’s NHS services in Cornwall and the Isles of Scilly.
+Providers of Children’s and Young People’s NHS services in Cornwall: NHS Kernow commissions four main providers of children and young people’s NHS services in Cornwall and the Isles of Scilly.
 You can read more about the children’s services they offer on their websites:

 - Cornwall Partnership NHS Foundation Trust, which provides child and adolescent mental health services and specialist children’s services, including speech and language therapy, community nursing services and learning disability services.